-The Silent Colosseum, Lucke 2026
+The Silent Colosseum, Lucke, June 2026

 As I understand it, the people of the modern world are generally descended from a small number of people who are, I believe, descended from Pharaonic Egyptians.